Zeta integrals, Schwartz spaces and local functional equations: Review of prior works

-\mysubsectionS{Integral representations and spherical varieties} The group $G$ endowed with $G \times G$-action is just an instance of homogeneous spaces, called the ``group case''.
+The group $G$ endowed with $G \times G$-action is just an instance of homogeneous spaces, called the ``group case''.
 Many basic problems in harmonic analysis, such as the $L^2$-spectral decomposition, can be formulated on homogeneous spaces, and a generally accepted class of spaces is the \emph{spherical homogeneous spaces}.
-Indeed, this can be justified from considerations of finiteness of multiplicities \cite{KO13} and the works of Sakellaridis-Venkatesh \cite{SV12}.
-Assume $G$ split, recall that a $G$-variety $X$ is called spherical if it is normal with an open dense Borel orbit.
+Indeed, this can be justified from considerations of finiteness of multiplicities \cite{KO13} and the work of Sakellaridis--Venkatesh \cite{SV17}.
+Assume $G$ split.
+A $G$-variety $X$ is called spherical if it is normal with an open dense Borel orbit.

 In \cite{Sak12}, Sakellaridis proposed to understand many global zeta integrals in terms spherical homogeneous $G$-spaces $X^+$ and their affine equivariant embeddings $X^+ \hookrightarrow X$.
 As in \cite{BK00,BK02}, his construction relies on a conjectural Schwartz space $\Schw = \Resotimes_v \Schw_v$, whose structure is supposed to be dictated by the geometry of $X$.
 Specifically, the restricted $\otimes$-product is taken with respect to \emph{basic functions} $\xi_v^\circ \in \Schw_v$ at each unramified place $v$.
-Notice that these functions are rarely compactly supported and they should be related to $L$-factors (cf. \cite{Sak14}); the use of such test functions is an outstanding feature of \emph{beyond endoscopy}.
+Notice that these functions are rarely compactly supported and they should be related to $L$-factors (cf.\ \cite{Sak18}).
 His construction subsumes many known global zeta integrals by using the setting of ``preflag bundles''.

 As in the predecessors \cite{BK99,BK02}, the Schwartz spaces and basic functions here are partly motivated by the geometric Langlands program.
-For example, the basic functions in \textit{loc. cit.} are closely related to the IC-sheaves of Drinfeld's compactification $\overline{\text{Bun}_P}$ of the moduli stack of $P$-torsors $\text{Bun}_P$ over a smooth projective curve in the equal-characteristic setting, where $P$ is a parabolic subgroup of $G$; it arises in the study of geometric Eisenstein series and provides a global model of the singularities of local spaces in question.
+For example, the basic functions in \textit{loc.\ cit.} are closely related to the IC-sheaves of Drinfeld's compactification $\overline{\text{Bun}_P}$ of the moduli stack $\text{Bun}_P$ over a smooth projective curve over some $\F_q$, where $P \subset G$ is a parabolic; it arises in the study of geometric Eisenstein series and provides a global model of the singularities of local spaces in question.